zbanack/sm64gml/README.md

 The C code that's being ported to GML comes from the [C decompilation repo](https://github.com/n64decomp/sm64).
 Certain portions of the GML also derive from [sm64js](https://github.com/sm64js/sm64js), a native JavaScript port of the game.

-This project exists becauses of curisosity, a love for GameMaker, and the challenge of working under restrictions.
+This project exists because of curiosity, a love for GameMaker, and the challenge of working under restrictions.

 ## ⚠️ Notice
 This repo does not contain any Super Mario 64 textures or sounds.
 A self-provided ROM, as well as a copy of the [sm64 decomp](https://github.com/n64decomp/sm64), is necessary in order to extract assets and play. **Zero (0%)** of GML in this project stemmed from leaks or illegally-obtained Super Mario 64 or related systems code.